wanchain/wanchain_docs/source/contracts-and-transactions/how-to-deploy-smart-contract.rst

 .. note:: * Privacy transaction function is "otatransfer" in the ERC20 Protocol, the contract with privacy transaction need to implement ERC20 Protocol
           * Privacy balance is stored in the map privacyBalance, function otabalanceOf can get this balance

-How to compile and deploy
+How To Compile And Deploy
 ================================================================================

 Requirement: